 ADD UNIQUE KEY uk_users_email_active (email_active);

-Since MySQL treats NULLs as “different” with respect to UNIQUE, setting email_active to NULL for deleted rows prevents them from being treated as duplicates.
+Since MySQL treats NULLs as “different” in UNIQUE constraints, setting email_active of deleted rows to NULL prevents them from being treated as duplicates.

-When you want to see deleted records too, native queries — which @SQLRestriction doesn’t affect — are the shortest path.
+When you want to see deleted items too, native queries—where @SQLRestriction doesn’t apply—are the shortest path.

 public interface UserRepository extends JpaRepository<User, Long> {